spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: FSLogix being offline

-**Resolving FSLogix alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving FSLogix Alerts:** Connect to the session host server and open Task Manager, then restart the service

 ##### Cloud Insights Acquisition Unit:
 Description: The Cloud Insights acquisition unit facilitates the collection of data from a VM.

 Impact: Cloud Insights acquisition unit being offline

-**Resolving Cloud Insights acquisition unit alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving Cloud Insights Acquisition Unit Alerts:** Connect to the session host server and open Task Manager, then restart the service

 Alerting threshold:
 - Critical: service not responding for 5+ minutes